MojtabaMoodi/NCC_HBN_EEG/data_processing/README.md

 - Use appropriate batch sizes and number of workers
 - HDF5 streaming is memory-efficient for large datasets
 - Worker sharding ensures no data duplication with `num_workers > 0`
+- **1s Segment Performance**: 1s segments have ~955K samples (3.1x more than 4s), each stored as a separate HDF5 dataset.
+This creates a large B-tree index that can cause slower data loading.
+Recommended optimizations:
+  - Use `num_workers=0` to avoid HDF5 file contention
+  - Increase HDF5 chunk cache size (automatically set to 500MB for large datasets)
+  - Consider re-preprocessing with batched storage (multiple samples per dataset) for better performance

 ### 6. Reproducibility
 - Set `random_seed` for reproducible shuffling